 Here are three things every expat should know about the Affordable Care Act:

 1. Which expats need to get an ACA expat policy?

 It really depends on your situation and you should talk to a legal and tax advisory, but here are some general tips and it really is up to the individual if they want to get an ACA expat health plan or not.
 If you are a non-US citizen living in the USA and paying taxes there, you may want to get an ACA plan.
-If you are an American living overseas and your tax adviser says you will be paying a fee if you are not covered by a compliant plan, then you may want to look at an expat ACAP plan from Cigna.
-There are also many other circumstances, so please contact us to discuss your situation.
+However, you should check with your tax and legal advisor first.

 - Hardship exemption